4 Tips On Improving Your Restaurant Back Office Frustrations

 - Manage schedule changes and requests wherever you are, through mobile devices and cloud access.

 Because it’s an online tool, both you and your employees can use mobile devices to see, manage, and make requests regarding schedules.

-2. Implement a team messaging system
+2. Implement a team communication app

 There are lots of ways to communicate—text, email, phone call, bulletin board—but that means lots of room for missed and miscommunication.

 An employee communication app that all employees and managers use is the way to go.

 - It’s located where the schedule is, which is what you’re communicating about.

 - It protects the privacy of employees who don’t want coworkers to have access to their phone number or other private information.

 - It makes it easier for you to monitor one communication channel instead of many.

 - Your communication is more targeted—broadcast to the whole team, send messages to subgroups the information applies to, or communicate directly with individual employees.